huisam/spring-observability/README.md

 # Observability with spring boot application

-A demo for `observability` on spring boot framework with opentelemetry
+A demo for `observability` on spring boot with opentelemetry

 <div>
     <img src="img/spring-observability.png" text-align="center" />